-There's also this early strip where Durkon demonstrates the typical cleric reaction to the slightest hint that there may be any undead about.
+There's also an early strip where Durkon demonstrates the typical cleric reaction to the slightest hint that there may be any undead about.
 860 strips later Durkon disliking the undead becomes a lot less funny.

 In On the Origin of PCs, one of the party members he tries to recruit is Buffy the Vampire Slayer.
 As it turns out, one of their foes does turn out to be a vampire... and he ends up being slain by another blond.

 When Roy's dad is mocking him in the afterlife, he says, "Ooooo, yes!
 And while your friends collect the seven magic spheres to wish you back to life, you can train with the secret martial arts master who lives here in the afterlife!" — but even if this is a Dragon Ball Z reference, it doesn't change the fact that Roy learns a new feat from his grandfather while training with him in the afterlife.